WHAT TO EXPECT WHEN FIRING THE NHPG COMMUNITY KILN

 Be ready to work preparing wood for the next firing (chainsawing and stacking) when you are not on kiln duty.
 Bring work gloves.

-Bring food, water, snacks.
-You can bring for yourself or to share.
+Bring food, water, snacks for yourself or to share.
 Often it's an informal potluck.
 Camping on site is possible.
 Please check with Al about the best spots to pitch a tent.
 There is an outhouse in the woods for use during the firing.

 Carry in, carry out!